 The objective of Command Managed Equal Opportunity is to promote positive command morale and quality of life by providing an environment in which all personnel can perform to their maximum ability, unimpeded by institutional or individual biases based on race, color, religion, sex (including gender identity), national origin, or sexual orientation.
 Command leaders must create, shape, and maintain a positive Equal Opportunity (EO) and Sexual Harassment (SH) prevention environment through policy, communication, training, education, enforcement and assessment.

-Command Managed Equal Opportunity is intended to be one of many commanders' tools for the prevention of unprofessional behavior and for ensuring EO goals are obtained.
+Command Managed Equal Opportunity is intended to be one of many Commanders' tools for the prevention of unprofessional behavior and for ensuring EO and SH prevention goals are obtained.
 Leadership has the authority and responsibility to ensure that Navy Core Values are integrated into our daily business.

 - Serving as the coordinator for the command climate assessment.

-- Coordinating and monitoring all command EO training.
+- Coordinating and monitoring all command EO/SH training.

-- Ensuring formal complaints are submitted with established guidance and timelines per OPNAVINST 5354.1F.
+- Ensuring formal reports are submitted with established guidance and timelines per OPNAVINST 5354.1G.

 - Maintaining CMEO record files for 3 years.

-- Performing other EO-related duties as assigned by the commander.
+- Performing other EO/SH prevention related duties as assigned by the Commander.

-- Periodically evaluate the CMEO Program utilizing the CMEO Checklist (contained in OPNAVINST 5354.1).
+- Periodically evaluate the CMEO Program utilizing the CMEO Checklist (contained in OPNAVINST 5354.1G).

-(Note: Personnel who manage the EO complaint process do not normally perform investigations due to the possibility of conflict of interest).
+(Note: Personnel who manage the EO/SH report process do not normally perform investigations due to the possibility of conflict of interest).

-The instruction (significantly updated in 2007) provides a great opportunity for CMEOs to brief Commanders and personnel on the Navy's EO policy.
+The instruction (revised in 2017) provides a great opportunity for CMEOs to brief Commanders and personnel on the Navy's EO policy.
 Commands are encouraged to carefully read through the entire instruction.
 Some of the changes from the previous version include: